-3.1 Comparison of Subgrid Distribution of Reflectivity
+3.1 Comparison on Subgrid Distribution of Reflectivity

 The horizontal resolution difference between GCMs (~100 km) and NEXRAD observations (4 km) presents a challenge for testing the model simulated radar reflectivity.
 To mimic the observations, COSP divides the grid-mean cloud and precipitation properties into subcolumns (Pincus et al., 2006) that statistically downscale the data in a way that should be consistent with observations.
 The way this is done in COSP is discussed by Zhang et al. (2010) and Hillman et al. (2018).
-In this section, we examine whether the subgrid reflectivity distribution generated by COSP is consistent with the observed subgrid reflectivity distribution shown by the NEXRAD observations.
+In this section we examine whether the subgrid reflectivity distribution generated by COSP is consistent with the observed subgrid reflectivity distribution shown by the NEXRAD observations.

 In EAMv1, 50 subcolumns are used for calculating the mean radar reflectivity for a model grid box.
 There are 625 pixels inside each 1° grid for NEXRAD data to provide a probability density function (PDF) of observed reflectivity within the box.
-Fig. 2 compares the simulated subgrid reflectivity distribution to the NEXRAD distribution based on all the GridRad samples combined for the 3-year period at each level.
-The results for the default microphysics assumptions in COSP, which are for a single-moment scheme, produce a bi-modal distribution at and below 8-km altitudes (blue histograms in the left-hand column of Fig. 2).
-The bimodality is significantly different from the observed histogram, which forms a smooth gamma distribution.
+After averaging the NEXRAD pixels at subgrid scale to 50 samples to match the COSP's subcolumns, Fig. 3 compares the simulated subgrid reflectivity PDF to the NEXRAD PDF based on all the GridRad samples combined for the 3-year period at each individual level, where the interval of reflectivity bins is 1 dBZ.
+The results for the default microphysics assumptions in COSP, which are for a single-moment scheme, produce a bi-modal distribution at and below 8-km altitudes (blue histograms in the left-hand column of Fig. 3).
+The bimodality is significantly different from the observed PDF, which forms a smooth gamma distribution.
 Song et al. (2018) also found bimodal distributions when the COSP was implemented in the CAM with the original microphysics assumptions, which are clearly unlike real observed radar reflectivity distributions.

-Our modification of the microphysical assumptions in the COSP (right -hand column of Fig. 2) greatly reduces the unrealistic bimodality.
-In addition, the modified microphysical assumptions produce higher values of reflectivity, in better agreement with observations, and the grid-mean radar reflectivities increase by ~4 dBZ (Fig. 3) mainly for values less than 25 dBZ.
-The improvement in the subgrid distribution and grid-mean reflectivity brought by the change of microphysics assumptions indicates the necessity of microphysical consistency between COSP and the host model.
-It should be noted that the simulated radar reflectivity and its subgrid distribution are sensitive to the overlap assumption and the distribution function of condensates that are set in COSP (Hillman et al., 2018).
+Our modification of the microphysical assumptions in COSP (right-hand column of Fig. 3) greatly reduces the bimodality.
+In addition, the modified microphysical assumptions produce higher values of reflectivity, in better agreement with observations, and the grid-mean radar reflectivities increase by ~4 dBZ (Fig. 4) mainly for values less than 25 dBZ.
+The improvement in the subgrid distribution and grid-mean reflectivity brought by the change of microphysics assumptions indicates the necessity of microphysical consistency between the COSP and the host model.
+It should be noted that the simulated radar reflectivity and its subgrid distribution are sensitive to the overlap assumption and the distribution function of condensates that are set in COSP

+(Hillman et al., 2018).
 Our results are from the default setup of these aspects of COSP.
 It is not the purpose of this study to test those assumptions.